-Torre Bovental is a fine dolomite tower located on the North West side of the Sengio Alto Group in the Piccole Dolomiti at the foot of the massive Monte Cornetto.
+Torre Bovental is a fine dolomite tower located on the North West side of the Sengio Alto Group in the Piccole Dolomiti group at the foot of the massive Monte Cornetto.
 It is just a minor spire overhelming with its South-West ridge the bucolic meadows around Malga Bovental and takes place in an unusual environment of meadows and spiers absorbed in the heart of the Piccole Dolomiti.
 The tower is the first evident pillar that delimits the SW side of the Cornetto on its left side.
 Though it is a true summit, the tower remained inexplicably unclimbed until September 2018.
 In fact only in the year 2018 it had been realized a climbing route with moderate difficulty which follows this obvious ridge, allowing a fun and not difficult climb useful for days when the weather is not suitable to tackle longer and more demanding itineraries or to gain confidence with climbing in the Little Dolomites.

 The Torre Bovental can be approached both from the North (Passo Pian delle Fugazze) and from the South (Passo Campogrosso)

 - from A22 Autobrennero Motoway exit Rovereto and follow the road SS46 along the Vallarsa, crossing numberless small villages like Valmorbia, Anghebeni and Raoxi and reaching at least the pass named Pian delle Fugazze 1162 m (km.
 26 from Rovereto).

 Take the road named “Strada delle Sette Fontane” and then the path n.
 173 towards the Malga Boffetal alm.
 After passing the alm, take the path n.
 170 in the direction of Passo degli Onari.
 When the tower is clearly visible, leave the path and go up along the short track (big cairn) which in 2 minutes leads to the start of the route (30-40 min from Pian delle Fugazze)